 Colorado: Geological Survey

 Commonwealth of the Northern Mariana Islands and Guam: USGS

 Idaho: Geological Survey

 New Mexico: Bureau of Geology & Mineral Resources

 Utah: Geological Survey and Earthquakes in Utah

-This section provides an FAQ about earthquakes that answers common questions about these events.
+Go to the FAQ about earthquakes for answers to common questions about these events.

-We also review the hazards associated with earthquakes -- the ground shaking, liquefaction (when soil liquefies during shaking), landslides and tsunami that can follow an earthquake and affect residents, homes, businesses and the economy of a region.
+Review the hazards associated with earthquakes — the ground shaking, liquefaction (when soil liquefies during shaking), landslides and tsunami that can follow an earthquake and affect residents, homes, businesses and the economy of a region.

-Some towns and cities in Cascadia are more vulnerable to earthquakes and hazards than others.
-That is, they are more at risk if an earthquake strikes.
-Among areas that are vulnerable, different communities will be affected in different ways.
 CREW and other groups use various tools to try to understand how future earthquakes would affect different parts of the region and what communities stand to lose during and after an event.
-Learn more about Cascadia’s societal risk from earthquakes.
+Learn more.